The Complete Guide to Customer Acquisition Cost (CAC) & Profit Optimization for Small Businesses (2026 Edition)

 Lower CAC = Higher profitability

-Why Customer Acquisition Cost (CAC) Matters More Than Traffic and Leads in 2026
+Why Customer Acquisition Cost (CAC) Matters More Than Traffic and Leads for Small Businesses (2026)

 🔷 Section 3: Understanding LTV (Lifetime Value) & CAC Ratio